Sophie Ellis-Bextor: 2007–2011: Trip the Light Fantastic and Make a Scene

 Trip the Light Fantastic, Ellis-Bextor's third album, was released in May 2007 and reached number seven in the UK.
 The album produced three singles: "Catch You" (number 8 in the UK), "Me and My Imagination" (number 23), and "Today the Sun's on Us" (number 64).
 The song "If I Can't Dance" was announced as a single but later retracted.

 Ellis-Bextor supported George Michael on his UK tour leg in June 2007.
 Her own UK tour, the Trip the Light Fantastic Tour, was due to start in August 2007, but it was postponed after Ellis-Bextor was invited to be the "special guest" on Take That's Beautiful World Tour, which commenced in October 2007.
 She stated that her tour would be rescheduled for March 2008, with all tickets purchased being valid for the rescheduled concerts.
-The tour was never rescheduled and Ellis-Bextor has refused to discuss the issue in interviews.
+The tour was never rescheduled and Ellis-Bextor declined to discuss the issue in interviews.
 In October 2008, she sang at the Keep the Promise Rally in Trafalgar Square to end Child Poverty.

 In June 2009, Ellis-Bextor was featured on the Freemasons single "Heartbreak (Make Me a Dancer)", which reached number 13 in the UK.
-In July, she performed alongside girl groups The Saturdays and Girls Can't Catch at the iTunes Festival, held at the Roundhouse in London.
+In July, she performed alongside girl groups the Saturdays and Girls Can't Catch at the iTunes Festival, held at the Roundhouse in London.
 A recording of her performance was released, Sophie Ellis-Bextor: iTunes Live in London, which was the singer's first extended play.
 "Bittersweet" (co-written by Freemasons and Hannah Robinson), the first single from Ellis-Bextor's fourth album, was released in May 2010 and reached 25 on the UK Singles Chart.
 Ellis-Bextor's collaboration with DJ Armin van Buuren, "Not Giving Up on Love", was released as a single in August 2010 in Europe.
 Also in 2010, she was featured on the Junior Caldera single "Can't Fight This Feeling".